KShebek/cbe504/main.typ

 For this, the probability of finding a vacant site is again $conc("*")\/conc("*")_0$, but this time we are not considering all possible sites ($conc("*")_0$); rather, we are considering only the sites adjacent to the first pick (i.e. the number of coordinating sites), such that we have $z dot.op (conc("*")\/conc("*")_0)$.
 For the likelihood of both events to occurring, we multiply the two independent event likelihoods together to arrive at
 $conc("**") =z dot.op (conc("*")^2\/conc("*")_0)$.
-The final factor of $1\/2$ comes in to prevent double-counting when dealing with statistically identical pairs of sites or species on the surface.
+The final factor of $1\/2$ comes in to prevent double-counting when dealing with indistinguishable pairs of sites or species on the surface.

 The equations for the rate of adsorption and desorption can now be written as $ r_"ads" &= k_"ads" p_ce("A2") conc("**") = (z k_"ads" p_ce("A2") conc("*")^2)/(2 conc("*")_0)\